-If you've recently fallen behind on mortgage payments, or think you soon will, due to the coronavirus (COVID-19) pandemic, relief might be available.
+Relief might be available if you've fallen behind on mortgage payments or think you soon will due to the COVID-19 pandemic.
 You can ask for a forbearance, which provides temporary payment relief, or apply for a more permanent loss mitigation option, like a loan modification.

-Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with a federally backed mortgage loan, regardless of delinquency status, who're experiencing a financial hardship due directly or indirectly to COVID-19, can get a forbearance, sometimes called a "COVID-19 forbearance" or "CARES Act forbearance."
-(A "forbearance" is when your loan servicer or lender allows you to stop making your mortgage payments for a limited time.)
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with a federally backed mortgage loan, regardless of delinquency status, who're experiencing a financial hardship due directly or indirectly to COVID-19, can get a forbearance.
+This kind of forbearance is sometimes called a "COVID-19 forbearance" or "CARES Act forbearance."

-Again, the right to get a forbearance applies to federally backed mortgage loans.
-Basically, a "federally backed mortgage loan" is one that is:
+Again, the right to get a forbearance applies to federally-backed mortgage loans.
+Basically, a "federally backed mortgage loan" is:

-If you're not sure whether your loan is federally backed, you can get that information from your servicer.
+If you're unsure whether your loan is federally backed, you can get that information from your servicer.

-The FHFA announced that borrowers with Fannie Mae and Freddie Mac-backed loans could extend their forbearances for another three months after the initial 180-day forbearance and 180-day extension expire.
+The FHFA announced that borrowers with Fannie Mae and Freddie Mac-backed loans could extend their COVID-19 forbearances for another three months after the initial 180-day forbearance and 180-day extension expire.
 To get the forbearance extension, borrowers must have a COVID-19 forbearance plan in place on or before February 28, 2021, and other limits might apply.
-In addition, a COVID-19 payment deferral can cover missed payments.
-With a deferral, borrowers repay the skipped payments when the home is sold, refinanced, or at mortgage maturity.

 The VA website says that borrowers with VA-guaranteed loans can get up to six months of additional mortgage-payment forbearance in three-month increments if they entered a forbearance on or before June 30, 2020.

 It's important to note that a forbearance isn't the same as forgiveness.
-You'll still owe the amounts you skipped paying after the forbearance period ends.
+After the forbearance period ends, you'll still owe the amounts you skipped paying.
 So, it's probably not a good idea to request a forbearance if you can afford to make your payments.

 Usually, after a forbearance, you can pay the skipped amounts:

 Your options depend on what entity, like FHA, VA, USDA, Fannie Mae, or Freddie Mac, owns or guarantees your loan, and you probably have alternatives.
-Under official loan servicing guidelines, the servicer can't require you to get caught up with a lump sum if you're unable to afford it, and you have an FHA, VA, USDA, Fannie Mae, or Freddie Mac loan.
+Under official loan servicing guidelines, the servicer can't require you to get caught up with a lump sum if you can't afford it and you have an FHA, VA, USDA, Fannie Mae, or Freddie Mac loan.

 During the forbearance period, the servicer can't charge fees, penalties, or interest beyond the amounts scheduled or calculated as if you made all contractual payments on time and in full under the terms of the mortgage contract.

-Contact your loan servicer, talk to a lawyer, or speak to a HUD-approved housing counselor to find out what options you have.
-You can also check your state government's website to find out about available mortgage assistance.
-If you're able to work something out with the servicer, the law prohibiting adverse credit reporting applies.
+Contact your loan servicer, talk to a lawyer, or speak to a HUD-approved housing counselor to determine your options.
+You can also check your state government's website for available mortgage assistance.
+The law prohibiting adverse credit reporting applies if you can work something out with the servicer.

 Call your loan servicer to learn more.
-Also, a HUD-approved housing counselor can explain these options to you in more detail and can help you if you're having trouble getting information from your mortgage servicer.
-Go to hud.gov to find a housing counseling agency near you or call toll-free 800-569-4287.
+Also, a HUD-approved housing counselor can explain these options in more detail and help you if you're having trouble getting information from your mortgage servicer.
+Go to hud.gov to find a housing counseling agency near you, or call toll-free 800-569-4287.

 Other mortgage help is available, too.

 If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification or another option.
 Fannie Mae and Freddie Mac offer eligible homeowners modifications, often after a forbearance.
-Homeowners with FHA-insured loans have access to FHA's suite of loss mitigation options.
+Homeowners with FHA-insured loans can access FHA's suite of loss mitigation options.
 VA-backed loans can be modified as well.
-If you have another type of loan, most banks and mortgage lenders offer in-house ("proprietary") modifications.
+Most banks and mortgage lenders offer in-house ("proprietary") modifications if you have another type of loan.